MatheoAtche/openwhisk/README.md

 This repository **extends** Apache OpenWhisk introducing a few mechanisms to support differentiated service classes.
 These mechanisms have been exploited to design a new scheduling system within OpenWhisk.
-It is a copy of Alfredo Milani work that you can find [here](https://alfredo-milani.github.io/openwhisk-scheduler/), but with an updated verion of Openwhisk.
-(The one used for my master's project [here](https://github.com/MatheoAtche/projet-maitrise-ets))
+It is a copy of Alfredo Milani work that you can find [here](https://alfredo-milani.github.io/openwhisk-scheduler/), but with an updated version of Openwhisk.
+(The one used for my master's project [here](https://github.com/MatheoAtche/projet-maitrise-ets)).
+I have not managed to make it run for now.

 # OpenWhisk